Planday is committed to delivering a fair, open, and clear process for complaints.

-You have the right to file a complaint with the supervisory authority if you think the processing of personal data infringes on your rights as covered in the General Data Protection Regulation (GDPR), or where Planday has breached data protection law.
+You have the right to file a complaint with the supervisory authority if you think the processing of personal data infringes on your rights as covered in privacy legislation, hereunder the General Data Protection Regulation (GDPR), or where Planday has breached data protection law.

-Please contact Planday firstly to resolve the issue; if you are unhappy with the outcome of the investigation, then you should contact the relevant supervisory authority:
+Please contact Planday first to resolve the issue; if you are unhappy with the outcome of the investigation, then you can contact the relevant supervisory authority: